JulianLfdr/JulianLfdr/README.md

 ## Tech stack 💻
 My expertise lies in crafting solutions using C#, .NET, and SQL.<br>
 More recently, I've been diving into the exciting world of Angular, expanding my toolkit to create dynamic and responsive web applications.

+##
+"Tell me and I forget, teach me and I may remember, involve me and I learn" - Benjamin Franklin